Last updated Feb 18, 2023

 Double Authentication (Double Safe)

-This feature has been rolled out in early 2023, and it lessens the chance of account takeover.
-Basically, when you link your account to a new phone signature, GCash not only asks for the normal OTP and MPIN but also a selfie to check whether the actual user is the one linking his account to the phone.
+This feature was rolled out in early 2023, and it lessens the chance of account takeover.
+When you link your account to a new phone signature, GCash not only asks for the normal OTP and MPIN but also a selfie to check whether the actual user is the one linking his account to the phone.

 What is Double Authentication?